chef/chef-web-docs/content/api_chef_server.md

 #### GET

-The `GET` method is used to view a recipe specified by a Chef Infra Server administrator as part of the Chef Server configuration.
+Use the `GET` method to view a recipe specified by a Chef Infra Server administrator as part of the Chef Infra Server configuration.
-This recipe will be run by all Chef Infra Clients that connect to the Chef Server.
+This recipe will be run by all Chef Infra Clients that connect to the Chef Infra Server.
-The required_recipe feature is aimed at expert level practioners delivering isolated configuration changes to target systems.
-The text returned is the contents of a single recipe file.
+The `required_recipe` feature is aimed at expert level practioners delivering isolated configuration changes to target systems.
+The returned text is the content of a single recipe file.

 This method has no parameters.